Perfect Bali Backpacking Itinerary

 Several minutes drive away from Ubud lays a famous traditional region Tegallang Rice Terraces.
 It’s an ideal place to witness the beauty of the nature and to take a picturesque photo.

-Another highlight is a coffee plantation near Ubud, where you can try different teas and coffees and one of them is the most expensive all over the world, Luwak coffee.
+Another thing to do in Bali is to visit a coffee plantation near Ubud, where you can try different teas and coffees and one of them is the most expensive all over the world, Luwak coffee.
 Luwak is an Indonesian tree cat that likes to eat coffee beans.
 These coffee beans are pretty hard to digest, so it excreted in the cat’s poop.
 The poop gets collected, washed, roasted and is ready to serve.
 The reason why Luwak needs to eat the beans is that the bitterness of the coffee becomes smooth after digesting.
 All in one you can experience the local way of roasting coffee and in the end even purchase Luwak coffee.
 Perfect souvenir for you or your family members.

-Another mesmerizing place to visit is Tirta Empul Temple, which is famous for it’s holy spring water.
+My Bali travel tip is to visit mesmerizing place Tirta Empul Temple, which is famous for it’s holy spring water.
 There you can face pools filled with holy water with healing powers.
 You should dive your head under each water stream and say prayers or your wishes.
 I’m still waiting for my wish to come true!